 The pay was really good, but I unfortunately spent most of my pay on lunch at a nearby pizza shop.
 For living in Mission House, we also had to pay rent.
 This rent was automatically subtracted from our paychecks so we never had to consciously worry about paying it.
 Asking for time off was fairly easy and most workers were very open to picking up extra shifts.
 It was also fun to take the ferry back to the mainland with friends to make a Walmart run in Cheboygan.

-While there weren’t many cons, there were still cons.
-Coworkers would inadvertently destroy your entire week for asking ahead of time for time off.
+While there weren’t many reasons not to love the island, there were still cons.
+Coworkers would inadvertently destroy your entire week for asking for an unreasonable amount of time off.
 For example, I had to work eleven days straight and it was a nightmare just because someone wanted to have a few days off to get wasted with some friends that didn’t work for the state park.

 The guests were sometimes too much to handle.
 Some didn’t really understand that the island ran on a very tight schedule.
 The state park had to abide by the time that the ferries would start to bring in guests and close shortly before the last ferry of the day left.
 This ensured guests not missing their chance to go home and ensured that everyone got off on the right time.
 For example, if someone was working in the ticket booth, it would be really bad for everyone if they sold a ticket to a desperate guest five to ten minutes after we were closed.
 This would force the reenactors to stay much later, the gift shop to stay open later, and the park rangers to stay to ensure everything was perfect for the next day.
 Everything worked like a giant wheel, and one mistake could mess it up for a lot of other people.

 Sometimes, it was difficult to live on the island.
 There was a grocery store on the island, where everything was drastically overpriced to account for the amount of money spent on transferring food to the island.
+Oh, did I mention that this island has no connection to the mainland and also lacks any kind of vehicle that isn’t an emergency vehicle?
 In late June to early July, the island became really packed with people and we would actually find random strangers trying to come into Mission House because they thought it was for the public, despite there being a sign on the doors stating otherwise.